 Compared to both wood and vinyl sidings, fiber cement sidings are a much safer choice.
 Wood is particularly susceptible to catching fire.
 Vinyl starts to melt off the house with temperatures as low as 100 degrees Celsius.
 Fiber cement sidings have a marked edge over both these sidings.

 Does Not Pose a Threat to Environment

 - Even though fiber cement sidings cannot be recycled, they do not pose a direct threat to the environment.
 Once the siding is discarded, it degrades naturally and does not release harmful toxins into the ecosystem.
 Hence, it is an environmentally inert substance.

 Compared to vinyl, fiber cement is a more environmental-friendly choice of sidings.
 Vinyl is a plastic resin and releases harmful substances upon disposal.
 These harmful substances remain in the ecosystem for a very long time and can cause cancer and other diseases.
 If you envision a plastic-free world, then choosing fiber cement over vinyl sidings is a step in the right direction.

 - Budget-friendly sidings can sometimes be tacky and lack the elegance offered by wood sidings.
 Fiber cement sidings are not only easy on the pocket; they are aesthetically pleasing as well.

 Fiber cement siding comes in different textures and styles.
 They are designed in a way that they resemble real wood, stone, or bricks.
 They can give your house an antique look while offering multiple benefits of modern material.

 Now that we have established the supremacy of fiber cement siding over conventional sidings, this should be your go-to material for any replacement work needed.
-If you want to replace your old sidings with James Hardie fiber cement siding, consult Millenium Windows and Siding.
+If you want to replace your old sidings with James Hardie fiber cement siding, consult United Windows and Siding.
 They offer premium quality siding replacement services in Denver and Colorado Springs.